 Tuesdays & Thursdays, 5 weeks

-This is where maturing youngsters can build a deeper connection with theater by exploring the creation of character, script, scenery, and costume as they adapt a beloved children’s story into a play.
+A place for maturing youngsters to build a deeper connection to theater by exploring the creation of character, script, scenery, and costume as they adapt a beloved children’s story into a play.